dapr/proposals/0010-R-components-healthcheck.md

 HTTP Endpoint: http://localhost:3500/v1.0/healthz?components=true
+GRPC Endpoint: GetComponentHealthAlpha1 (It will be separate endpoint for grpc)
+#### Case 1
-GRPC Endpoint: GetComponentHealthAlpha1 (It will be separate endpoint for grpc) **Case 1:** When ALL components in system implement Ping and are Healthy
+    When ALL components in system implement Ping and are Healthy

 Result:

 Response code: 204 OK No Content
 GRPC Response code (if implemented): 0 OK

+#### Case 2
-**Case 2:** When ALL components in system implement Ping BUT some/all components have failed Ping check: Report only failed components:
+    When ALL components in system implement Ping BUT some/all components have failed Ping check: Report only failed components:

 HTTP Response code: 500 Internal Server Error
 GRPC Response code (if implemented): 2 UNKNOWN